ylmrx/Twister4Bitwig/README.md

 ## Help
 Documentation for this extension is accessible either via the question mark icon next to the controller's entry in Bitwig Studio's Settings panel, or [here](https://drive.google.com/open?id=1lHFWPcLkDhQyoQp7LXPKAaIJ7LhVLHEx).

+## Fork changes

+- Short press on track selector : toggle arm (on a track), fold/unfold (on a group)
+- Long press on track selector :  go in a group track (and unfold it), or select its parent track